-When you are about to move to a new city in order to pursue your career and you are hoping for the best, and you should definitely look at it from the bright side.
+When you are about to move to a new city in order to pursue your career, you are hoping for the best, and you should definitely look at it from the bright side.
 However, this adventure can seem very exciting and frightening at the same time because it brings challenges along.
 Such decisions usually come with certain risks and lots of uncertainty you should be prepared for.
 Here are a few things you should know for smooth job relocation.

 When you are considering the idea of moving for a job, you should take several factors into account other than the business offer itself.
 Negotiate with your employer in order to get some benefits and professional assistance during the relocation process.